Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Still feels like an entry-level height and build
+• Still an entry-level height and build

-• Pressure relief is good, not exceptional
+• Pressure relief is solid, not “deep cradle” level

 Details